sghiassy/StateKit/README.md

 it, simply add the following line to your Podfile:

     pod "StateKit"

+As mentioned previously, if you'd like to include Swift support and get access to the helper function for bridging between closures and objective-c blocks, modify your Podfile's StateKit reference to be:

+    pod "StateKit/Swift"

 ##### If you like StateKit, star it on GitHub to help spread the word